graphops/docs/docs/launchpad/guides/monitoring-stack-with-HA.md

           replication_factor: 2
 ```

-*Warning*: If you use a compactor there should only be at most one instance of it.
+*Note*: If you use a compactor, only one will run at a time and it's not critical so you don't really need more than one instance of it.

 Besides increasing the number of replicas, ingester `replication_factor` is of particular relevance as the Distributor will distribute the write load to multiple ingesters and will require a quorum of them to have acknowledged the write (replication_factor / 2 + 1).
 For lowering the chances of loosing logs, a replication_factor of at least two should be used (Loki default is 3).